 It is widespread for people to post real-time events on social media.
 The posts and events can have a variety of topics.
 People post about their food or a controversial or hateful article.
-However, the problem is when people file claims in court for personal and physical injuries, but still, post pictures of bungee jumping the following week.
+The problem is when people file claims in court for personal and physical injuries.
+But still, post pictures of bungee jumping the following week.
 The posts allow insurance adjusters and their attorneys to use (images, videos, or audio) against you in court.
-It is vital to be mindful of social media posts when you are involved in a lawsuit.
-The power of social media is the fact that it communicates a state of mind.
+When you are involved in a lawsuit, it is vital to be mindful of social media posts.
+The power of social media is that it communicates a state of mind.
 Even though someone is posting a happy picture, it is not true that they are thrilled, but it does express an essential aspect of your experience in life.

-This can be a bad sign for your case if you are posting on social media in a way that negates what you are claiming in court.
+This can be a bad sign for your case if you post on social media in a way that negates what you claim in court.
 To avoid such mistakes, you should take immediate precautions and direct control of all your social media accounts.
 The list of precautions is limitless, but here are some common ways to protect yourself on social media.

-(1) Avoid posts about the accident as these types of posts are prime targets that insurance companies would like to see and use against you.
+(1) Avoid posts about the accident, as these posts are prime targets insurance companies would like to see and use against you.

 (2) Avoid mentioning anything about your medical condition, injuries, treatments, recovery process, or feelings about your health.